wpilibsuite/frc-docs/source/docs/software/sensors/digital-inputs-software.rst

 An :code:`AnalogTrigger` may be initialized as follows.
 As with :code:`AnalogPotentiometer`, an :code:`AnalogInput` may be passed explicitly if the user wishes to customize the sampling settings:

 .. tabs::

-    .. code-tab:: c++

-        // Initializes an AnalogTrigger on port 0 frc::AnalogTrigger trigger0{0};

-        // Initializes an AnalogInput on port 1 and enables 2-bit oversampling frc::AnalogInput input{1};
-        input.SetAverageBits(2);

-        // Initializes an AnalogTrigger using the above input frc::AnalogTrigger trigger1{input};

     .. code-tab:: java